QualityHammer/instrumental-downloader/README.md

     ONE REQUIRED
     ---------------------
-    -f, --file             Open this file and download each song name in the file as an instrumental (each song name should be on a seperate line) -s, --songs            Download each song name as an instrumental (can be multiple song names)
+    -f, --file FILE        Open this file and download each song name in the file as an instrumental (each song name should be on a seperate line) -s, --songs ["SONGS" ...]
+                           Download each song name as an instrumental (can be multiple song names)

     OPTIONS
     ---------------------
     -v, --verbose           Verbose: Print out each download and conversion.
                               Also gives detailed time elapsed description.
-    -o, --output            Change the directory where the songs are downloaded to.
+    -o, --output PATH       Change the directory where the songs are downloaded to.

 ## TODO